gerry-baird/ads-predictor/README.md

 ```

 ## Update OPS
-So that OPS can run the pickled model it needs access to the library or code.
+So that OPS can run the pickled predictors it needs access to the library or code.
 Add the following to requirements-ml.txt in OPS to download the library.
 Obviously you'll need to point it at the version you've created.

 ```
 --extra-index-url https://test.pypi.org/simple/